-Other ConcernsUse restrictions (low), Non-reproductive organ system toxicity (low), and Contamination concerns (high)
+Other ConcernsUse restrictions (low), Non-reproductive organ system toxicity (low), Irritation (skin, eyes, or lungs) (low), and Contamination concerns (high)

 Steareth-21 is a surfactant composed of polyethylene glycol polymer and stearyl alcohol.